Kourtney Kardashian Shares Adorable Photo Of ‘Her Little Lunch Date’ Penelope With Face Full Of Pasta

-Kourtney Kardashian has one of the cutest lunch dates on the planet.
+Kourtney Kardashian had one of the cutest lunch dates on the planet.

-Frequently, the mother of three shares photos of her kids — Mason, Penelope, and Reign on her highly-followed Instagram page, much to the delight of her fans.
+Frequently, the mother-of-three shares photos of her kids, Mason, Penelope, and Reign, on her highly-followed Instagram page, much to the delight of her fans.
 And today, the reality star proved that she’s just your typical mom in a sweet post on her Instagram page.

 In the photo post, Kardashian shared three photos of her 6-year-old daughter, Penelope Disick, on their little lunch adventure together.
 In the first photo in the series of three, the youngster looks into the camera with her big brown eyes as a giant helping of spaghetti cascades down from her face.

 Luckily, Penelope has a white napkin on her chest to protect her from getting any sort of food on her clothing.
-The next photo in the deck shows P making a funny face for the camera.
+The next photo in the deck shows Penelope making a funny face for the camera.
 The 6-year-old wears her hair down as she looks like a fashionista in training in a red dress with multi-colored sleeves made out of fur.

 The middle Disick child completes her look with a pair of brown cowboy boots while she sits on green cushions at a restaurant.
 In the last of the three photos, Penelope appears to be in good spirits as she looks into the camera with a huge smile across her face.
 Clearly, she had a good time at lunch with her mom.

-So far, Kourt’s post has already received a lot of attention from her 66 million plus followers with over 400,000 likes as well as 1,600 comments and counting.
+So far, Kourt’s post has already received a lot of attention from her 66 million-plus followers with over 400,000 likes as well as 1,600 comments and counting.
 Many fans commented on the photo as they simply could not get over how adorable Penelope is.
 Some other fans chimed in, letting Kardashian know that she is doing a great job as a mother.

 “So flippin cute, such a personality!
 Love her cowboy boot obsession.”